-The Quiz activity is a core AsULearn module that allows the Teacher to design and build quizzes consisting of a large variety of question types, including multiple choice, true-false, and short answer questions.
-These questions are kept in the Question Bank and can be added in different quizzes.
-See Quiz: Add Questions
+The Quiz activity is a core AsULearn module that allows the Teacher to design and build quizzes consisting of a large variety of question types, including but not limited to multiple choice, true-false, short answer, essay, and matching questions.
+These questions are kept in the course's Question Bank and can be added in different quizzes.
+See also Quiz: Add Questions

 This video walks through the steps for creating quiz categories and quiz questions.

-Questions saved in the Question Bank are available to be used in any Quiz activity.
+Questions saved in the Question Bank are available to be used in any Quiz activity in the course.

 You can imagine a question category as a folder on your desktop computer.
 Questions are stored in these categories in a similar way as your files are stored in a file system.

 Creating question categories and subcategories is a good practice.
-It is better than keeping all your questions in one big list in the quiz module.
+It is better than keeping all your questions in one big, unmanageable list in the quiz module.
 Categories and subcategories are very powerful when creating a quiz with random questions that can be selected either from one category or from a category or any of its subcategories.
+Tags can also be used to create selective pools of questions for random selection.
+Some faculty organize questions by learning objective, some by unit or topic, some by individual exam, some by question type, and some by other strategies.
+Early on, think about the strategy that would work best for you.
 Tags can also be used to create selective pools of questions for random selection.

 The default category does not have to be added: it exists as Default for [Course Short Name]